aws-samples/amazon-redshift-infrastructure-automation/README.md

 	`~/amazon-redshift-infrastructure-automation/scripts/deploy.sh`

-6. Follow the prompts and specify desired resources using Y/N, corresponding numbers and the ENTER key.
+6. Follow the prompts and specify desired resources using Y/N or corresponding numbers.
+Press *Enter* to confirm your selection.
 Towards the end users will also be able to change any inputs.

 ![Menu Start](./images/menustart.png)